esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 The Apostle Paul writes in Ephesians 2:8-9:

-> "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."
+> "God saved you by his grace when you believed.
+And you can't take credit for this; it is a gift from God.
+Salvation is not a reward for the good things we have done, so none of us can boast about it."
 >
-> — Ephesians 2:8-9 (The Message)
+> — Ephesians 2:8-9 (NLT)

 Not by works.
 Not by trying harder.
 Not by cleaning yourself up first.
 By grace.
 Through faith.
 A gift.